Chart Color Schemes

 Population

-Buninyong's population was approximately 7,412 as of November 2025.
-This figure represents an increase of 151 people since the 2021 Census, which reported a population of 7,261.
-The change is inferred from the estimated resident population of 7,358 in June 2024 and an additional 45 validated new addresses since the Census date.
-This results in a population density ratio of 143 persons per square kilometer.
-Population growth was primarily driven by overseas migration, contributing approximately 70.5% of overall population gains during recent periods.
+Buninyong's population, as of November 2025, is approximately 7,412.
+This figure represents an increase of 151 people since the 2021 Census, which recorded a population of 7,261.
+The growth from June 2024 to November 2025 is inferred from the estimated resident population of 7,358 and 45 validated new addresses.
+This results in a population density of 143 persons per square kilometer.
+Overseas migration contributed approximately 70.5% of Buninyong's recent population gains.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics anticipate a significant increase in Buninyong's top quartile of non-metropolitan areas, with an expected increase of 2,212 persons to 2041 based on the latest numbers, representing a total increase of 29.1% over the 17-year period.
+By 2041, Buninyong is projected to increase by 2,212 persons, reflecting a total increase of 29.1% over the 17-year period.

 Frequently Asked Questions - Population